carstenschaefer/redactor-searchreplace/README.md

 # redactor-searchreplace
 Searches and replaces text in editor.
 Can be started using a button in toolbar or by pressing CTRL+F.

+##Requirements
 Font Awesome is a requirement.

 ##Features:
-Preserves any formatting while replacing.
+* Preserves any formatting while replacing.
-Search and replace can operate on text selection in editor only.
+* Search and replace can operate on text selection in editor only.
-Can match on word boundaries only.
+* Can match on word boundaries only.
-Can be case sensitive or not.
+* Can be case sensitive or not.

 A plugin developed for [Redactor](http://imperavi.com/redactor/), a WYSIWYG rich-text editor made by [imperavi](http://imperavi.com/).